vandycknick/nvd.codes/2021/2021-03-28-hack-the-box-luanne.md

 ![Logged into service on port 80](./assets/2021-03-28-hack-the-box-luanne/web-80-logged-in.png)

 I also tried to get access to the service running on port `9001`, but the credentials didn't seem to work for this service.
-So back to the drawing board, pretty early on, I noticed that Nginx was proxying to something on localhost.
+Pretty early on, I noticed that Nginx was proxying to something on localhost.
 Let's have a look and see what is running on this box:

 ```sh
 $ ps auxww